You've earned it.

 Ohio National Guard

 The Ohio National Guard will pay in-state institutional and general fees of its members who are enrolled at Ohio public institutions as at least part-time undergraduates.
-Please note that for students at Clark State, the Ohio National Guard does not pay the out-of-state.
+Please note that for students at Clark State, the Ohio National Guard does not pay the out-of-state fees.
 Further information may be obtained by contacting the local Ohio National Guard.